jump-dev/GSOC2022/README.md

 #### Technical details

-Select method to be implmented...
+This project will focus on modelling tractable reformulations of uncertainty.
+We plan to address the following in order: box, ellipsoidal, polyhedral and conic.

-Extract matrix representation from MOI with MatrixOfConstraints and apply the required transformations to obtain a robust reformulation.
-A interface for handling results and uncertainties must be develops along the project.
+It will be necessary to extract matrix representation from MOI with MatrixOfConstraints and apply the required transformations to obtain a robust reformulation.
+An interface for handling results and uncertainties must be developed along the project.

 #### Helpful Experience